 researchbuyingguide

-How to Read a CoreLogic Property Report
+How to Read a CoreLogic (RP Data) Property Report in 2026

 When you are preparing to buy a property in Australia, data is your best defence against overpaying.
-CoreLogic — now rebranded as Cotality — is the largest property data provider in Australia and New Zealand, and its reports underpin decisions made by banks, mortgage brokers, valuers, real estate agents, and conveyancers every single day.
+CoreLogic now rebranded as Cotality is the largest property data provider in Australia and New Zealand, and its reports underpin decisions made by banks, mortgage brokers, valuers, real estate agents, and conveyancers every single day.
 The same data that lenders use to approve your loan can also help you work out whether the asking price is reasonable.

 The catch is that CoreLogic is primarily a business-to-business (B2B) data provider.
 Most everyday buyers cannot simply log in and run their own reports.
 Instead, you typically access CoreLogic data through an intermediary: your bank, mortgage broker, conveyancer, or a broker-linked portal.
-This guide explains what is inside a CoreLogic property report, how to get one, and — most importantly — how to read it so you can make a better-informed purchase decision.
+This guide explains what is inside a CoreLogic property report, how to get one, and most importantly how to read it so you can make a better-informed purchase decision.

 Definition